Note: These procedures are not applicable to equipment asset inventory (refer to Guide Chapter 16: Equipment and Furnishings Assets).

 - verifying inventory levels through inventory counts

-- within the Year-end Schedule timeline, providing a Certificate of Inventory to Financial Services, who will process the inventory adjustment
+- within the Year-end Schedule timeline, provide the inventory adjustment to Financial Services, who will process the inventory adjustment

 Accounting for Inventory Costs